 Data availability

-All data is openly access.
+All data is available from open access sources.
 Analysis code and data to reproduce this analysis are available from https://github.com/DidDrog11/lassa_underreporting.
-Sources for included data are included in the available dataset.
+Publication sources for included data are included in the supplemental dataset and at the above repository.

 References